 If, however, you want to cover all these devices with a full VPN and circumvent the 6-device limit on simultaneous connections, you can do so by manually installing it on a router.

 The website has detailed instructions on equipping every supported device with BulletVPN, be it with its handy native clients or manually through different VPN protocols.
-These instructions can be found in the provider’s searchable s (opens in new tab)upport section (opens in new tab), which also comprises answers to most commonly asked questions and troubleshooting articles, if you ever run into any problems with the service.
+These instructions can be found in the provider’s searchable support section, which also comprises answers to most commonly asked questions and troubleshooting articles, if you ever run into any problems with the service.

 If you don’t succeed in finding a solution to your problem or you want to ask a question that isn’t covered in the support section, you can contact the customer support directly via online chat, email, or web form where you can describe your problem or general question.
 There’s even a live chat option on the website.